soOwasTaken/holbertonschool-printf/README.md

 #   holbertonschool-printf

-    Project group for Holberton School.
+    Projet group for HOLBERTON SCHOOL.

 #   Creating our printf function
 This repository